 Hemlock begins by communing with Saviel.
 From Persephone’s familiar, he learns that men came from a church in Manchester, asking her about a book that Woomish found references to in the church records.
 The book was supposed to be in the reliquary, yet seems to have been removed before the demolition of Heyhead.
 Where is it?
 Persephone claimed ignorance, and the men invited her to come to Manchester as their guests.
 Saviel is certain that Persephone knew she was in danger, but she seems to have gone willingly.
 Before she departed, she instructed her familiar to wait here for Hemlock’s return – and to inform him of what happened.

-Back at the cottage, Moonbeam casts her vision back over the preceding days.
+Back at Old Thatch, Moonbeam calls upon her spirit guide, her grandmother’s ghost.
+With her aid, Moonbeam casts her vision back over the preceding days.
 She sees Persephone and Baedecker talking.
-Both glisten with Prime.
-Mind Arts are thick in the air.
+Both glisten with Prime, and Mind Arts are thick in the air.
 Persephone is no fool and accepts Baedecker’s offer of hospitality at St. Ann’s.
 Moonbeam sees something else as well – shortly after Persephone’s departure, Woomish enters the house with a strange metal amulet.
 Using it like a lodestone, he searches the property.
 It leads him to the attic, where he discovers a black wooden box that confounds his attempts to open it.
 Woomish takes the box and leaves.

 While Moonbeam and Hemlock are investigating, WiSK tries to talk with Bruno.
 Bruno is largely disinterested in pretty much anything WiSK has to say – he pays more attention to his cat, Ziggy – and the conversation is stilted and awkward.
 Bruno also soon discovers that he has problems of his own.